Consumers will pay a 16% price premium for a great customer experience (CX). If you delight your customers, they’ll reward you.

 - Implement customer feedback – The feedback you do receive from your customers is vital to your success.
 Always look at ways to develop a better way to improve their experience.
 Don’t just settle on what you’ve always done.

-- Leverage the right technology – Implement customer engagement tools like live chat, chatbots, live tools to deliver superior CX.
+- Leverage the right technology – Implement customer engagement tools like live chat, chatbots, and live tools to deliver superior CX.

 Q.10.
 How do the experiences vary across different types of customers?